mprevot/Netstatplus/README.md

 You can see all the system processes being listening to connections, and take step to harden the security of your system.

 ## What it will do
-- Process static and dynamic analysis
+- process static and dynamic analysis
-- Connection behavior analysis
+- connection behavior analysis
-- Packet analysis
+- packet analysis

 and in particular:
 - fine grained analysis and chosen lock up of programs and processes
 - prevent ransomware attacks
 - prevent rootkits installation or actions (eg., for security analysis)
 - prevent or analyze meltdown, spectre, and hardware exploits

+## How to use Netstatplus

+Build the project, netstat.dll is produced.

+Start the program with `dotnet netstat.dll`.

+Feel free to create an alias and put it somewhere in your `$PATH`.